-Survey participants were asked to indicate the importance of various benefits provided by the urban forest.
+A survey asked people about their values and concers for the urban forest.
+Over 1450 community members completed the Phase 1 survey, and 91% were residents of Burnaby.
+Respondents were asked to indicate the importance of various benefits provided by the urban forest.
 Environmental benefits emerged as the most highly valued, highlighting the community's strong appreciation for the ecological contributions of the urban forest.
 When discussing potential threats to Burnaby's urban forest, survey participants, local stewardship groups and community members expressed substantial concern about the impacts of climate change, development on both public and private lands, and the spread of invasive species, pests and diseases.
 Climate change was identified as the foremost concern, underscoring the community's sense of urgency regarding its effects on urban forests.